pizofreude/fec-delicious-choco-chip-cookie/README.md

 **Live Demo:**

-See the cookie in all its glory here: [Link to Codepen HTML file] (https://codepen.io/pizofreude/pen/MWRpZYJ).
+See the cookie in all its glory here: [Link to Codepen HTML file](https://codepen.io/pizofreude/pen/MWRpZYJ).

 **Technical Details:**